Happyr/NewRelic-Disk-Monitor-plugin/README.md

 its own full OS, and they just don't have capability to monitor it because we rely on OS-level stats which you won't have access to from your container.

 This plugin allows you to monitor your server's disks usage in a OpenVZ container.
+It does not provide you with information about reads and writes.
+The purpose of this plugin is that it will warn you when your disks are almost full.

 ### Requirements